|Load-Frequency Control Area (LFC Area)|

 |European Union Electricity Market Glossary|

-Load-Frequency Control Area (LFC Area) means a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement of interconnectors to other LFC Areas, operated by one or more Transmission System Operators (TSOs) fulfilling the obligations of a LFC Area (Article 3(12) od the Network Code on System Operation).
+Load-Frequency Control Area (LFC Area) is a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement of interconnectors to other LFC Areas, operated by one or more Transmission System Operators (TSOs) fulfilling the obligations of load-frequency control (Article 3(2)(12) od the Network Code on System Operation).

 Supporting Document for the Network Code on Electricity Balancing of 6 August 2014 says the LFC Area is in most cases equal to the TSOs' Responsibility Area.